 After your theme is created, you’ll be ready to install TailwindCSS and the typography plugin (needed for styling post content output) with the following commands:

-npm install -D -s @tailwindcss/typography
+npm install -D tailwindcss @tailwindcss/typography concurrently

 npx tailwindcss init

-The first two commands install the packages we need and the last command, npx tailwindcss init will create an initial tailwind.config.js file.
+file.
 This config file is used to add extensions or customize Tailwind by adding new font sizes, colors, etc…

 Now that Tailwind is installed, we need need to import the Tailwind CSS files.
-We can do this by adding the following three @tailwind lines at the very top of the assets/css/screen.css file.
+We can do this by adding the following three @tailwind

 @tailwind base;